eduk8s-labs/lab-getting-started-with-carvel/workshop/content/setup-environment.md

 The workshop uses these action blocks for various purposes.
 Anytime you see such a block with an icon on the right hand side, you can click on it and it will perform the listed action for you.

-To version what versions of the Carvel tools we will be using, you can run:
+To see what versions of the Carvel tools we will be using, you can run:

 ```execute
 ytt --version